Porky's Super Service

 Porky's Super Service is a 1937 Warner Bros.
 Looney Tunes animated short film directed by Ub Iwerks.
 The short film, starring Porky Pig, was released on July 3, 1937.

 Plot

 Porky Pig works at a gas station and has to deal with a brat baby that won't stop bothering him, such as getting him stuck in an engine.

 Colorized versions

 This cartoon was redrawn colorized in 1968, this version had every other frame redrawn, which affected the animation quality.
 It was later computer colorized in 1995, this version preserved the original animation.

 Home media

-The short film was released on the Kid Galahad (1937 film) DVD, along with two other Warner Brothers cartoons Egghead Rides Again and I Wanna Be a Sailor.
+The short film was released on the Kid Galahad DVD, along with two other Warner Brothers cartoons Egghead Rides Again and I Wanna Be a Sailor.
+It is also available on the five-disc Porky Pig 101 DVD set.